fserdeniz/Learnspace/Learn C/HackerRank/Introduction Problems/Sum and Diference of Two Numbers/Sum and Difference.md

 ```

 ### Explanation
-When we sum the integers  and , we get the integer .
+When we sum the integers and, we get the integer.
 When we subtract the second number from the first number, we get as their difference.
-When we sum the floating-point numbers  and , we get .
+When we sum the floating-point numbers and, we get.
 When we subtract the second number from the first number, we get  as their difference.